George Edmund Byron Bettesworth: HMS Tartar

 In October 1807, Bettesworth took command of the 32-gun frigate HMS Tartar.
 That month his cousin, the poet Lord Byron, wrote:

 "Next January ...
 I am going to sea for four or five months with my cousin, Captain Bettesworth, who commands the Tartar, the finest frigate in the navy ...
 We are going probably to the Mediterranean or to the West Indies, or to the devil; and if there is a possibility of taking me to the latter, Bettesworth will do it, for he has received four-and-twenty wounds in different places, and at this moment possesses a letter from the late Lord Nelson stating that Bettesworth is the only officer in the navy who had more wounds than himself."

-Defeat of the Tartar at Alvøen.